vojtamolda/autodrome/readme.md

 Developing algorithms for self-driving vehicles is not an easy task.
 Initial excitement about behavioral cloning agents built in an afternoon quickly wears off once it's clear how hard are the corner cases where it doesn't wok.
 The difficult part is improving the reliability from the afternoon project level of 90% to the near-human level of 99.9999%.

-Reaching this level of reliability requires a lot of infrastructure, large datasets and a flexibiltiy to quickly run unit tests and benchmark the performance against a baseline.
+Reaching this level of reliability requires a lot of infrastructure, large datasets and a flexibility to quickly run unit tests and benchmark the performance against a baseline.
 This is true even for a limited geo-fenced use cases like driving on highways.
 Goal of the project is to get the basics version of these features running by gluing together pieces that are already available elsewhere.
 Basic design blocks and key components are shown on the following diagram.

 ![Concept](https://github.com/vojtamolda/autodrome/wiki/Home/Concept.png)